This page explains how to use llmedge's Kotlin API. The library offers two layers of abstraction:

 Key Optimizations for Image Generation:

-• EasyCache: Automatically detected and enabled by LLMEdgeManager for supported Diffusion Transformer (DiT) models (e.g., Flux, Wan), significantly accelerating generation by reusing intermediate diffusion states.
-It is disabled for UNet-based models (like SD 1.5).
+• EasyCache: Automatically enabled by edge.image for supported Diffusion Transformer (DiT) models such as Flux, SD3, Wan, Qwen Image, and Z-Image.
+It remains disabled for classic UNet-based pipelines such as SD 1.5/SDXL.

 • Flash Attention: Automatically enabled for compatible image dimensions.